 - 1 tsp crushed red pepper flakes

-- 1 cup coconut milk full fat or light OR 1 cup heavy cream
+- 1 cup coconut milk or 1 cup heavy cream

 - ¼ tsp freshly ground black pepper